What is Coronavirus (COVID-19)?

 It’s very important to mention that if you receive either the Pfizer-BioNTech or the Moderna vaccine for your first dose, then you must receive the same one for your second dose.
 In order to ensure virus immunity (protection from the virus), you must receive the second dose at least 21 or 28 days after the first dose (see table above) and it must be from the same manufacturer (either Pfizer or Moderna) as your first dose.
 All three of these vaccines are extremely effective.
 Current recommendations are to get any of the 3 vaccines when they become available to you.

 What are the side effects?

 Everyone is different, but it’s not uncommon for younger people between the ages of 12 to 55 years old to experience mild to moderate side effects following the COVID vaccine.
+It’s thought that those under 12 years will experience similar side effects.
 All three vaccines share the same side effects, here are some common ones:

 Injection Site (Arm):

 - Rash, a.k.a.
 “COVID Arm” (red, itchy rash that can appear days after injection)